scjorge/sshtmux/README.md

 Separates from your machine's native Tmux socket.
 Each user will have their own independently. it means all settings in this project are separate from the native Tmux on your machine.

-⚠️ Backup your SSH config files before using, and test how it works!
+⚠️ Backup your SSH config files before using and test how it works!

 SSHTMux can be used with "show" and "list" commands for hosts, without modifying your SSH Config in any way!

 **Only commands that modify configuration will edit and rewrite/restructure your SSH Config file.
 In that case, any added comment or infos that are not in form that SSHTmux understand will be discarded, and configuration will be re-formatted to match SSHTmux style**